mozilla/testpilot-metrics/README.md

 });
 ```

-is transformed into a GA Measurement Protocol 'event' ping with parameters:
+is transformed into a GA Measurement Protocol hit with parameters:

 ```js
 msg = {